EinScott/Pile/README.md

 # Pile
-Pile is a small game framework made in [Beef Language](https://github.com/beefytech/Beef), similar to frameworks like MonoGame/FNA and directly inspired by [Foster](https://github.com/NoelFB/Foster).
+Pile is a small game engine made in the [Beef Language](https://github.com/beefytech/Beef), similar to frameworks like MonoGame/FNA and directly inspired by [Foster](https://github.com/NoelFB/Foster).

 It focusses on handling and abstracting some of the basic underlying workings of a game in a reasonably extendable and performant way as well as on giving you control about the structure of the actual game logic.